GLOOMIRAI/gloomirai/README.md

 <br>
 .✦ ݁˖ 07 | any prns | entp ── .✦

-> ˚˖𓍢ִ🩸. ݁𐙚 [ hi hello i am **sai** — most of the time you find me in twst area, but you can see me wandering around. i go by any pronouns, but i usually refer to myself in he/him. i am very open to interactions and by nature, i tend to be a loud person, but i can be a little awkward at first. i also joke a lot, please let me know if i do something wrong or if i make you uncomfortable. english is not my first language, therefore i will do mistakes and this is something i can guarantee. sometimes i might not respond because i am afk, please whisper me if this scenario occurs. ]
+> ˚˖𓍢ִ🩸. ݁𐙚 [ hi hello i am **sai** — most of the time you find me in twst area, but you can see me wandering around. i go by any pronouns, but i usually refer to myself in he/him. i am very open to interactions, but i'm also shy to start conversation sometimes. i also joke a lot, please let me know if i do something wrong or if i make you uncomfortable. english is not my first language, therefore i will do mistakes and this is something i can guarantee. sometimes i might not respond because i am afk, please whisper me if this scenario occurs. ]

 > ٠࣪⭑🕸️๋࣭ ⭑ [ i am okay with roleplaying, but most likely i am not going to portray the character perfectly since i hardly take this on pony town seriously. i am a roleplayer in general, so i do not mind it beyond the game. i can go by semi-literate, literate and novella rp, it heavily depends on the sort of rp and what i am being expected of. ]
 <br>